-Boot Action Reference
+Boot Action Reference¶

-Every boot action must specify a method which is used to determine how to boot the deployed files on the device.
-Depending on the method, other parameters will be required.
+to boot the deployed files on the device.
+Depending on the method, other

 Boot actions which result in a POSIX type login or shell must specify a list of expected prompts which will be matched against the output to determine the endpoint of the boot process.
 There are no default prompts, the test writer is responsible for providing a list of all possible prompts.